 You are asked to write a new application program to check if the HTML tags in a given file are nested correctly or not.
-This problem is similar to the example of proper matching of { ([]) }, but now you will deal with HTML tags and read them from a file.
-So you need to use stack ADT as we discussed in class and used in recitation-07.
+This problem is similar to the example of proper matching of { ([])}, but now you will deal with HTML tags and read them from a file.
+So you need to use stack ADT as we discussed in class and make sure you get (stack.h and stack.c) from the slides and make them work with a simple application first!